Diefenbunker: History

 The Carp shelter would be the largest of such facilities (over 9,300 m2) and the only one in the immediate Ottawa area.
 The underground 4-storey bunker required 32,000 tonnes of concrete and 5,000 tonnes of steel.
-The structure was capable of withstanding a nuclear blast up to 5 megatons from 1.8 km away.
+The structure was capable of withstanding a nuclear blast of up to 5 megatons from 1.8 km away.
 It had massive blast doors at the surface, as well as extensive air filters to prevent radiation infiltration.
 Although supposedly effective against surface nuclear detonations, the facility was later found to be vulnerable to conventional Bunker buster bombs developed after its construction, as these bombs had time delay fuses that would detonate after they had penetrated deeply enough underground.

 Underground storage was built for food, fuel, fresh water, and other supplies.
 The bunker was built to accommodate 565 people for up to one month without receiving additional supplies from the outside.
 It included an emergency broadcast studio for the Canadian Broadcasting Corporation and a vault on the lowest level to hold the gold reserves of the Bank of Canada.

 These facilities were administered by the Royal Canadian Corps of Signals (later the Communications and Electronics Branch).
-A decentralized transmitter site, the Richardson Detachment, with numerous transmitter antenna was located further to the west near Perth Ontario that was supported from a 2-storey underground facility of similar construction to the Carp facility but much smaller.
-Two radio receiving facilities, the CFS Carp Almonte Detachment and CFS Carp Dunrobin Detachment, with a complete receiving antenna arrays were built in the region but all buildings were above ground.
+A decentralized transmitter site, the Richardson Detachment, with numerous transmitter antennas, was located further to the west near Perth, Ontario that was supported from a 2-storey underground facility of similar construction to the Carp facility but much smaller.
+The Perth bunker has seen some recent local controversy, as it still remains on government owned land, surrounded by local development.
+Radio receiving facilities CFS Carp Almonte Detachment and CFS Carp Dunrobin Detachment, with complete receiving antenna arrays, were also built in the region, however, all of those buildings were above ground.

 Diefenbunker, Canada's Cold War Museum

-CFS Carp was decommissioned in 1994 following the reduction in the ICBM threat.
+CFS Carp was decommissioned in 1994 following the reduction of the ICBM threat.

-From 1959 to 1994, the site was owned and operated by the Government of Canada, Department of National Defence.
+From 1959 to 1994, the site was owned and operated by the Canadian Department of National Defence.
 After the local municipality took control of the facility in 1994, the community took a great interest in the bunker, requesting access to public tours of the facility.
 The local municipality took control of the facility and a group of local volunteers, recognizing the heritage and tourism value of the Carp Diefenbunker, undertook to open the facility as a cold war museum and conduct public tours.
 It was purchased by the Diefenbunker Development Group in 1998, and officially opened as a museum.
-The name of the facility was changed to the Diefenbunker, Canada's Cold War Museum shortly thereafter.
+The name of the facility was changed to "Diefenbunker, Canada's Cold War Museum" shortly thereafter.
 It is currently open year-round for public tours.

 Many areas of the bunker, including the PM's Suite, the Emergency Government Situation Centre, the CBC Emergency Broadcasting Studio, the Military Federal Warning Centre, the External Affairs Ministerial Office, the Public Works Minister's Office and the Bank of Canada Vault, are being restored to their operational condition.
 The rest of the 358 rooms have been converted to exhibits of the Cold War era.